Menace13/RoA-Workshop-Templates/Templates/Attacks/multi_hit_projectile.md

 *Currently in testing.
 Code has yet to be tidied and stress-tested.
 Not recommended for use in your released characters just yet.
 # Description

-This template can be used to create a projectile that hits opponents multiple times.
+This advanced template can be used to create a projectile that hits opponents multiple times.

+This template uses zero articles, is Parry-safe and Bash-safe, and can be customized from just the attack's grid-indexes file.

-In this example, `AT_NSPECIAL` is used for the projectile attack, but it can be changed to any other attack index.
+In this template, `AT_NSPECIAL` is used for the projectile attack, but it can be changed to any other attack index.

 # Creating the Projectile attack

-If you just want a template to copy and paste, look no further.
+If you just need a template to copy and paste, look no further:

 <details>
   <summary>Example 'Multihit Projectile' example attack - nspecial.gml</summary>